Convex-Dev/convex/README.md

 Convex is a decentralised network and execution engine for the Internet of Value.
 It can be seen as an implementation of a "Stateful Internet" where the network itself securely hosts and executes code and data.

-It is designed as a full stack solution for decentralised application and economic systems that manage digital assets, where asset ownership is cryptographically secured and can be managed (optionally) with Smart Contracts.
-It has some similarities with a typical public blockchain, but offers some significant advantages:
+It is designed as a full stack solution for decentralised applications and programmable economic systems that manage digital assets, where asset ownership is cryptographically secured and can be managed (optionally) with Smart Contracts.

+Convex is based on Lattice Technology, exploiting the mathematical properties of lattices to achieve efficient consensus and verifiability.
+Lattice technology can be used to solve problems in a similar manner to blockchains, but offers some significant advantages:

 - Global State model with immutable data structures and atomic transactions
 - Lambda Calculus based VM supporting Turing complete Smart Contracts
-- High transaction throughput (tens of thousands of write transactions per second, scaling to millions in the future)
+- High transaction throughput (tens of thousands of write transactions per second, potentially scaling to millions in the future)
+- Simple networking protocol based on random gossip
 - Low latency for transaction confirmation (milliseconds for global consensus, depending on network speed)
 - 100% Green - energy efficiency using the Convergent Proof of Stake consensus algorithm
 - Integrated on-chain compiler (Convex Lisp)